← Back to Blog

 • TiAlN — General purpose, good heat resistance (800°C)

-• AlCrN — Superior oxidation resistance, best for AHSS
+• AlCrN — Superior oxidation resistance, commonly preferred for AHSS

 • nACo (nano-composite) — Highest hardness (>40 GPa), longest life